ppy/osu-wiki/news/2024/2024-10-21-the-followpoint-predominador-the-grandmaster-of-ss-ranks.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/4568537">Predominador</a></p>

 I think that the badges are really cool, it needs to be updated more frequently, though... but PERSONALLY, I feel titles are more cool in completionist cases.
 It's very very unique thing to do, and it just keeps getting harder and harder to complete the game, since there are maps getting ranked everyday!
 But related to that, same as what to happens in [this page](/wiki/People/Completionists), I feel it would be cool to have some page in the wiki that register players that grind other things and reach specific marks too, and when.
 As for example SS and Ranked Score, which are some of other things that many usually grind nowadays.
-Who already reached 50k SS in osu!catch and WHEN did they reach it? and in osu!?
-Taiko? osu!mania?
-I feel those things are important not only to keep history registered, but to all players that grinds other things also get recognized by their efforts too, which is usually understimated and underappreciated.
+Who already reached 50k SS in osu!catch and WHEN did they reach it? and in osu!? osu!taiko? osu!mania?
+I feel those things are important not only to keep history registered, but to all players who grind other things also get recognized by their efforts too, which is usually underestimated and underappreciated.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/news/2024-10-21-the-followpoint-predominador-the-grandmaster-of-ss-ranks/avatar-MegaMix.jpg')"></a>